p-mazhnik/flutter-embedding/expo-flutter/README.md

 - `@staticInterop` and `createDartExport` methods are used to allow certain Dart functions to be called from JavaScript on web.

+The same `DemoAppStateManager` model class is used within the Kotlin/Swift program, the Dart program and in the interop between JS/Kotlin/Swift and Dart.

 ### Expo

 - `modules/expo-flutter-view` is a standard Expo module, that contains a native view